ParkinsonsDiag-Voice-MS/ParkinsonsDiag-Voice-MS/README.md

 	..\01.Production code and results\PD_Training_2LyCV_SHAP_Grid_MultiSt_ClassImb_v7.jl
 	```

-	b. run the notebook so all dependencies are loaded and installed, the notebook will start with 'quick start' parameters for a fast
+	b.
+Run the notebook so all dependencies are loaded and installed, the notebook will start with 'quick start' parameters for a fast
 	   1st run

-	c. change the configuration paramters to the recommended settings to match the paper results:
+	c.
+Change the configuration paramters to the recommended settings to match the paper results:

+		-  Tick checkbox "Generate files" to Export results to csv and jl2d files
    		-  Nr of Outer Folds: 5
 		-  Nr of Inner Folds: 3
 		-  Top Features Candidates: 100
 		-  Grid Resolution: 7 (grid search 7x7)